 There is also no evidence to support the notion that your body would stop producing its own creatine despite supplementing with creatine over a longer period, although it may take a few weeks for your body to adjust back to producing the amount it did prior to supplementation.

-This is because the body naturally acquires its creatine stores through a combination of consuming foods like red meat and seafood, along with production by the liver, pancreas, and kidneys.
+This is because the body naturally acquires its creatine stores through consuming foods like red meat and seafood, along with production by the liver, pancreas, and kidneys.

 2. Creatine Is Safe To Consume Long-Term